Skip to main content Skip to footer

 Here are a few programs on how we promote academic success within JOM:

-This project will provide funds for recognition and incentive awards for students at all participating JOM schools.
-During this pandemic we will only provide awards for academics.
+• Student Incentive/Awards Program - This project provides funds for recognition and incentive awards for students at all participating JOM schools.

 Forms that can be downloaded and submitted to JOM Office: